NetAlertX and Docker Compose

 volumes:

-- type: volume # Persistent Docker-managed Named Volume for storage of config files
+- type: volume # Persistent Docker-managed named volume for config + database

 # - type: bind